impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 OK, pretty short and doesn't tell me much more than I already know.

 I find [this link](https://web.archive.org/web/20220820011836/https://linuxize.com/post/bash-case-statement/){:target="_blank" rel="noopener"}, which explains bash's case statement syntax.
 It's much too long to copy/paste in its entirety, but there's a lot of good stuff in it.
-Here is the general pattern that `case` statements take in `bash`:
+Here is the general pattern that `case` statements take in Bash:

 ```
 case EXPRESSION in